 If you’re going to part with your cash in exchange for professional instruction, you’re probably looking to get some ‘bang for your buck’.
 Most full-day lessons will consist of two hours instruction in the morning and two hours in the afternoon, but it’s worth checking this to see that you’re getting the amount of instruction you want.
 Likewise, it’s worth enquiring about maximum group sizes, as you’ll get much more personal attention in a smaller group.

 The more you enjoy your ski or snowboard lessons, the greater the chance that you’ll actually improve and want to keep learning.
 Making a connection with an instructor who can identify your needs and has a teaching style that suits you is all-important.
 While you can’t always hand-pick your instructor, many ski schools put profiles of their staff on their websites.
 Have a read, ask yourself if you want to spend a day or even a week sharing a chairlift with this person?
 Try to find out about the ‘ethos’ of a ski school, and make sure it’s something that you agree with.
 There’s a lot of choice out there, so it’s worth doing your homework.

 British ski schools can be advantageous, as your will feel at ease being able to understand the language.
 However many local ski schools also have instructors with excellent language skills, many of whom speaking several languages fluently.
-Spend some time looking around for the best option - it's worth doing your homework on our info and advice section as this can have a huge impact on your children's enjoyment of skiing.
+Spend some time looking around for the best option - it's worth doing your homework as this can have a huge impact on your children's enjoyment of skiing.